charlesbrandt/public/system/network.md

 192.168.1.x is a common one.

+## Documenting

+What's a good layout for ip assignments?
+Example documentation

+### CSV

+Keep your layout in your own csv file. eg.

+~/home/network.csv

+or

+~/notes/home/network/layout-network.csv

+for sharing, a spreadsheet is a lot easier. can still track it in version control in the meantime

+### MD

+a text file is also ok
+whatever is easiest to keep up to date

+~/notes/home/network/layout-network.md

+### SVG

+Good for network diagrams

+What about keeping the data in an SVG?

+Or a web-based SVG interface backed by a database?

 ## Interface Configuration

 Often it's pretty straightforward to use a GUI.
 If you want to configure an interface via a CLI, it's necessary to know where the OS stores the configuration settings.
 This varies from OS to OS.